SolaceDev/maas-docs-online/docs/group_howto/ght_use_rest_api_services.rst

 You need an API token to authenticate and authorize REST requests.
 When creating an API token, you will configure what permissions it has (i.e., a subset of the permissions you have when you log in to Solace Cloud)

-1. Login in to Solace Cloud
+1. Log in to Solace Cloud
 2. Click on your name in the right side of the menu bar to navigate to Token Management.

 .. image:: ../img/use_api_tokens_1.jpg